-With the publication of a new "gender-neutral" version of the New Testament, David Maas asks if God has something against women.
-On the contrary, the sexes are equal, and such distortions of Scripture are entirely unnecessary.
+Does God have something against women?
+On the contrary, the sexes are equal, and distortions of Scripture such as 'gender neutral' Bibles are unnecessary.

 Boys are getting a bad rap in America these days.
 Richard Ritenbaugh shows from the Bible that the Old Testament prophets predicted just such a trend at the end time.

-The second part in this series of three deals with God's curse on Eve for her part in the sin in the Garden of Eden.
-In this curse lies the beginnings of both women's difficulties in childbearing and the battle of the sexes.
+In Eve's curse lies the beginnings of both women's difficulties in childbearing and the battle of the sexes.
 The effects of this curse are still being felt daily!

-The book of Amos is an astounding prophecy, closely paralleling the conditions in modern Israel today.
-This first part deals with introductory materials, Israel's covenant responsibilities, God's judgment and how unrighteousness affects society.
+The book of Amos is an astounding prophecy, closely paralleling the conditions in the Western world today.
+Amos reveals how unrighteousness undermines society.